brillnt/ai-assisted-development/universal-principles.md

 ## Foundation: The Human-AI Partnership Model

-**Core Truth**: AI assistants excel at rapid artifact generation and systematic thinking.
-Humans excel at verification, reality-testing, and determining "done."
-Effective collaboration leverages both strengths rather than attempting to make either party self-sufficient.
+**Core Truth**: AI assistants excel at rapid ideation, pattern recognition, and systematic artifact generation across vast datasets.
+Humans excel at understanding context, discerning intent, strategic foresight, complex problem-solving, and validating real-world applicability.
+Effective collaboration leverages these distinct cognitive strengths for verified, purposeful progress.

 **The Central Challenge: AI Eagerness**
 AI assistants have a fundamental tendency toward over-eagerness - rushing to implement solutions, adding unrequested features, and claiming completion without verification.
 This eagerness, while well-intentioned, leads to unstable code, unverified assumptions, and divergence from actual requirements.
 These principles exist primarily to channel this eagerness into productive, verified progress.